Skip to content

 Blunt Force Trauma to The Head

 Blunt force trauma to the head can result in severe, moderate, or mild traumatic brain injury (TBI).
 A jolt, bump, or blow to the head could result in brain and head injuries.
+Likewise, various situations could result in blunt force trauma to the head, including:

 Symptoms of Blunt Force Trauma to The Head

+Brain injuries are among the most serious and devastating injuries an individual can sustain.
+The more serious brain injuries could even cause permanent and life-changing disabilities.
+Unfortunately, TBIs are not always easy to diagnose, which is often the case with blunt force trauma to the head.
+In some cases, an individual could suffer from a TBI without knowing it.
+In many closed head injuries, such as blunt force trauma, the symptoms are delayed and the physical damage invisible.
 Bruising might develop, but this usually takes some time and does not always happen.
 This also means that you may not know that you have already suffered injuries until you develop symptoms.
 Symptoms of blunt force trauma to the head also vary.
 They may be mild and seemingly negligible, such that some people assume that they just have a headache.
 On the other hand, some people can experience severe and immediate symptoms.
+On the milder side, blunt force trauma to the head could present the following symptoms:

 • Headache